ap147/COMP204-AssignmentThree/README.md

 2)
-What are the capabilities of this new GUI library, can it even do much for develpers ?
+What are the capabilities of this new GUI library, can it even do much for develpers, what are the possibilites ?
 Since I personally felt the drag and drop on visual studio was alot easier, quicker (probably because I am very new/ unfamilier)

 3)
 Is there somthing like MessageBox from visual studio in this new GUI ?